Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Architectures

 \section{HAPS Architectures}

 The integration of \acp{TN} and \acp{NTN} is critical to addressing the diverse connectivity challenges identified in Section~\ref{sec: Tech_use_case}, such as extending coverage to remote areas, enabling robust disaster communication, managing unexpected traffic surges, supporting \ac{IoT} applications, and facilitating advanced services such as mobile edge computing and \ac{AR}/\ac{VR}.
-By serving as dynamic platforms and connectors, \ac{HAPS} can play a key role in bridging these systems and creating a resilient, high-capacity, global communication infrastructure.
+To this end, \ac{NTN} platforms must efficiently transmit/receive communication signals between \acp{UE}, gateways, \ac{BS}, and core networks.
+While the recent progression of \ac{NTN} standardization is focusing satellites~\cite{kyung2025standardization}, we expect, by serving as dynamic platforms and connectors, \ac{HAPS} can play a key role in bridging \ac{NTN} platforms and creating a resilient, high-capacity, global communication infrastructure.